unicorn-wg/context-labels/draft-thomson-saag-sig-context.md

 * ECDSA [X9.62]

-* HMAC [RFC2104]  ???
+* HMAC [RFC2104]

 * Ed25519 and Ed25519ph [I-D.irtf-cfrg-eddsa]

-# Recommendations for Signature Context Strings
+# Recommendations for Signature Context Labels

-In order to avoid attacks that permit use of signatures for purposes other than intended, the context C MUST NOT be a prefix of any other signature context string.
+In order to avoid attacks that permit use of signatures for purposes other than intended, the context label C MUST NOT be a prefix of any other signature context label.

-New specifications defining context strings for use in signing, SHOULD select context strings that end with a single zero-valued octet and do not contain any other zero-valued octets.
-Context strings SHOULD be at least 12 octets in length.
+New specifications defining context labels for use in signing, SHOULD select context labels that end with a single zero-valued octet and do not contain any other zero-valued octets.
+Context labels SHOULD be at least 12 octets in length.